JavaScriptErika/SliceBySass/README.md

 <img src="https://github.com/JavaScriptErika/NationalPark/assets/19316487/715908ad-d37c-4973-8b9a-b510afb46f61"  width="400"/>

 It started off with this bird perched on a branch (see very right).
 I chose this logo with vibrant greens and earthy browns to echo California's dynamic scenery. 🌳🏜️
-I further adapted the logo in Photoshop!
+I further adapted the logo in Illustrator!

 ### 🖼️ A Little Something Extra